Mojo8898/OffSec-Notes/Playbook/10 Linux/Linux Privilege Escalation/Tricks.md

 searchsploit "Linux Kernel Ubuntu 16.04 Local Privilege Escalation" | grep "4." | grep -v " < 4.4.0"
 ```

-Checking `syslog` is particularly useful when exploits dont work as intended
+Checking `syslog` when testing exploits in a lab environment is particularly useful when they dont work as intended

 Living in `/dev/shm/` (`/dev/shm` is RAM)